Design, Deploy, and Manage Data Jobs in Eclipse

 Fit-for-purpose new job creation (script generation) wizards

-Help-enabled graphical dialogs and form editors to modify parameters
+Help-enabled graphical dialogs and form editors to modify metadata and job specs

 Within the wizards and dialogs of IRI Workbench are also data mapping, MDM, and rule application facilities.
 Each created or imported job produces one or more standalone job scripts or configuration files to drive the above tasks.